It's not as simple as friend or foe

 Bibble-bugs, tiggy-hogs and fairy’s pigs are all former names for the woodlouse.
 These creatures are important in the breakdown of plant material.
 By eating decaying matter they help to retain nutrients in the soil.
 Encourage woodlice to your garden by building a log pile, compost bin or stone heap.

-By including plants that repel pests you can help reduce their impact on your garden, whilst avoiding chemical controls will help beneficial insects and other wildlife to thrive.
+By including plants that repel insects that do damage in the garden, you can help reduce their impact, whilst avoiding chemical controls that could kill other wildlife.

 Recommended plants to repel pests include:

-Growing certain plants together can be a pesticide free way to help protect them from pests or improve pollination of fruit and vegetable crops.
+Growing certain plants together can be a pesticide free way to help protect them from insects that eat them or improve pollination of fruit and vegetable crops.

-Most companion plants are strongly scented and confuse pests looking for their host plant.
+Most companion plants are strongly scented and confuse insects looking for their host plant.
 Others attract beneficial insects, such as ladybirds and lacewings, which prey on aphids.

-Chemical pesticides don't just kill pests, they will harm the animals that eat them too.
+Chemical pesticides don't just kill insects, they will harm the animals that eat them too.
 This is especially true of slugs and snails, which are eaten by birds, hedgehogs and slow worms.
-Try some of the chemical free control methods listed below to help control a variety of pests in your garden.
+Try some of the chemical free control methods listed below to help create a balance in your garden.

 Slugs and snails